requarks/wiki-docs/demo.md

 title: Demo
 description: Test Drive Wiki.js
 published: true
-date: 2020-07-27T02:04:44.379Z
+date: 2020-11-02T15:44:07.225Z
 tags:
 editor: markdown
+dateCreated: 2020-06-08T16:51:29.743Z
 ---

-Thanks to runme.io and [DigitalOcean](https://m.do.co/c/5f7445bfa4d0), anyone can quickly spin up their own demo instance of Wiki.js for a quick test drive.
+~~Thanks to runme.io and [DigitalOcean](https://m.do.co/c/5f7445bfa4d0), anyone can quickly spin up their own demo instance of Wiki.js for a quick test drive.~~

+**Unfortunately runme.io is shutting down and demos are no longer available.
+We are looking at alternatives.**{.red--text .text--darken-2}

 > **Did you know?** This documentation website is running Wiki.js!
 {.is-info}